feychou/ice-cream-please/README.md

 ### Steps

-1. In the folder `features`, create a `moodsSlice.js` file modelled upon the color slice.
+1. In the folder `features`, create the `moodsSlice.js` file modelled upon the existing color slice.
 2. Move the moods data from the component to the slice to create the initial state.
 3. Create actions to handle the `isSelected` flag correctly.
 4. Connect your selectors to both components that need them so that the ice cream expression will reflect your mood selection.
 Remember to add a tick next to the selected menu item.